DitherDude/fluxer-neptunium/README.md

 If you require even more fine-grained control over things, you may be interested in the `neptunium-gateway` and/or `neptunium-http` crates.

 # Examples
-Examples can be found in the [examples/](./examples) directory, with a .png for each example to show what it does.
+Examples can be found in the [examples/](./examples) directory, with a .png for some examples to show what they do.

 Run an example using `FLUXER_TOKEN="<token>" cargo run --example <example>`, replacing `<token>` with the bot token and `<example>` with the example name.
 To run the replying-to-ping example, use `FLUXER_TOKEN="<token>" cargo run --example replying-to-ping`.